 The World Health Organization estimates that only half of patients in developed countries follow treatment recommendations.
 This tiny pump has the potential for a huge impact.

 The Institute’s emphasis on translational research has also resulted in the development of, arguably one of the most groundbreaking ophthalmic inventions to date, optical coherence tomography.
-This technology, pioneered by Carmen A. Puliafito, MD, MBA, is an essential imaging diagnostic tool used worldwide and revolutionized how ophthalmologists diagnose diseases of the eye.
+This technology is an essential imaging diagnostic tool used worldwide and revolutionized how ophthalmologists diagnose diseases of the eye.

 Further, this translational research extends to development of hyperspectral imaging techniques, where unprecedented spectroscopic images of certain structures of the eye, like the retina, can be captured.
 Hyperspectral imaging is a method of simultaneously recording multiple wavelengths at each pixel of a conventional fundus image (images of the interior of the eye) within the time span of a standard flash photograph.
 Unlike conventional imaging methods, hyperspectral imaging does not require scanning, image registration or use of filters.
 In addition, hyperspectral imagers can be used to study the quantity and variation in any tissue with unique spectral features (e.g. hemoglobin, melanin, drusen etc).